resourceguru/api-docs/endpoints/resources.md

 If the account has hit its limit for the plan, you'll see `422 Unprocessable Entity`.

+The "normal availability" for resources created via the API will be created with the default availability settings found in Settings within the app (menu top right with your name on it > Settings > Resources > Default availability).
+Unfortunately it is not currently possible to specify custom "normal availability" for a resource via the API.

 ## Update a Resource
 * `PUT /v1/:subdomain/resources/:id` will update the Resource from the given parameters and return the JSON representation of the updated Resource.
 If the user does not have access to